Thomas King is hopeful that his writing has changed the world — but he's still not sure

 King was the first Indigenous person to deliver a CBC Massey Lecture in 2003.
 His bestselling books include Truth & Bright Water, The Inconvenient Indian, Green Grass, Running Water, The Back of the Turtle and the DreadfulWater mystery series.

-His latest book, Indians on Vacation, is currently on the shortlist for the 2020 Writers' Trust Fiction Prize.
-It was also longlisted for the 2020 Scotiabank Giller Prize.
+His latest book, Indians on Vacation, was on the shortlist for the 2020 Writers' Trust Fiction Prize, the longlist for the 2020 Scotiabank Giller Prize, and the shortlist for the 2020 Governor General's Literary Award for fiction.

 How do you feel about award nominations at this stage in your career?